 Wet hopped with 30 lbs of Cascade hops from The Pub and Dylan’s gardens, and 20 lb’s of local honey this beer is not just your ordinary pale ale.
 We have tried to stay with local ingredients to celebrate our local flavor.
 This years batch is also featured in the “Brew The Charles” competition as part of Hub Week in Boston.

 The mother of all hoppy beers, the Double-IPA is loved by many and feared by more.
 Going against our mission to make balanced beers, a healthy portion of and Citra hops were used to create a smoothly bitter double IPA with big and lingering floral aromas.

 Oktoberfest is a Bavarian festival dating from 1810 to honor the marriage of the

 Crown Prince Ludwig, later to become King Ludwig I, to Princess Therese of Bavaria on October 12, 1810.
 The citizens of Munich were invited to attend the festivities held on the fields in front of the city gates to celebrate the happy royal event.
 Today the festival is held during the sixteen days leading up to the first Sunday in October.
-Oktoberfest beer is traditionally a Marzen style Lager; here at Fisherman’s we put our own spin on this traditional style.
-Incorporating a step mash into the mashing process giving this beer a wonderfully smooth mouth feel; as well as using 20lb’s of heather tips and flowers in the boil adding nice herbal and floral notes to our Oktoberfest offering.
+Oktoberfest beer is traditionally a Marzen style Lager; here at Cape Ann Brewing we put our own spin on this traditional style.
+Incorporating a step mash into the mashing process giving this beer a wonderfully smooth mouth feel.